What is Khichdi?

-If you’ve read last week’s post on the Ayurvedic Detox Tea, you’ll know that I have been working on a two week cleansing and detoxing menu plan for a reader who is struggling with illness.
-Wow… I had no idea so many of you would be interested in receiving this plan, but I guess it is the season!
+If you’ve read last week’s post on the Ayurvedic Detox Tea, you’ll know that I have been working on a two-week clean-eating guide for a reader who is struggling with illness.
+Wow… I had no idea so many of you would be interested in receiving this, but I guess it is the season!
 We could all use a little motivation to get back on track after the holidays.

-If you would like a copy of the plan, just click the tab at the top of this page “Detox Menu Plan” and sign up.
+If you would like a copy of the guide, just click the tab at the top of this page “Clean Eating Guide” and sign up.
 If you are already an email subscriber, there is a link in the weekly emails you already receive, at the top.

 The star of this dish, is the humble little mung bean.
 But don’t let their diminutive size fool you– they are surprisingly packed full of nutrients and the list of health benefits to the body is endless.